The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 Article 18 of the DP Law lists several misdemeanours concerning data protection and the range of the administrative fines tied to them.
 Breach of the obligation to inform or to ensure the security of personal data, and failure to fulfil the obligation to register with the data controller registry or to comply with the decision given by the Board are considered misdemeanours and are subject to separate administrative fines ranging from 5,000 to 1 million Turkish lira.

 In addition to the mentioned administrative sanctions, Turkish Criminal Code lists certain crimes that are related to unlawful processing of personal data.
-For example, unlawful recording, distribution or obtaining of personal data are crimes that are punished by imprisonment of the perpetrator between one to four years.
+For example, unlawful recording, distribution or obtaining of personal data are crimes that are punished by imprisonment of the perpetrator of between one and four years.

 ii Recent enforcement cases